emilekoffi/Melocoton/README.md

 ### A few questions.
 Before going deeper in th analysis there's a few questrions that needs to be asked to get a better understanding of the project.
+Marketing team provided me the answers.

 **What does Best Seller Amazon means ?**
+It is represented by the orange ribbon emblem in the upper-left corner of a product page and is given to top sellers.
+Customers may make an informed purchase choice by knowing which products have a higher product rating in terms of sales thanks to this emblem.

 **What does Amazon's Choice means ?**
+Amazon's Choice makes it easy to discover products that other customers frequently choose for similar purchasing needs.
+Featured products like Amazon's Choice are rated highly by our customers, are available for immediate shipment and are well-priced.

 **How many sales are enough to be considers thats a products sells well ?**
+The targeted sales volumes is at least 500 sales monthly.

 **What are the reviews standards ?
 What is the thereshold ?**
+Reviews on Amazon are classified with stars, 5 stars being the most positive review possible, 0 the least.
+More than 4,2 stars is considered an execvellent review.
+In beetwen 4.2 and 3.5 is a good review
+From 3,5 to 2.5 is medium
+Below is considered as a bad review.
+Melocoton is highly interested in products whith at least 3.5 stats.

 **How many reviews is enough to be significative ?**
+A minimum of 1,000 reviewers is required for a rating to be considered significant.